 OK, you can tell I was sucking in my gut here.

 I can't believe how thin I look here.
 Several times my mother sent me a special chocolate milk mix to help put weight on....
 It didn't work....

 In flight.
 Top Gun!
 We generally flew anywhere from tree top level to 1,000 feet.

 I'm just trying to be cute here....

-My fearless crew chief (one of many during my tour).
+My fearless crew chief, Randy Nead (one of many crew chiefs I had during my tour).
 This was an earlier helicopter- the longhorn insignia was colored white (idiots).
 Later, the insignia on all Longhorns were colored black.
 I was on several longhorn choppers over the many months.

 This is the M60D 7.62mm machine gun.
 Commonly used on Huey helicopters- a modification of the same gun the infantry used.
-It fired 550 rounds per minute.
-It had spade grips and bullseye gun site (useless in flight).
+It fired 550 rounds/minute.
+This "D" model had spade grips and bullseye gun site (useless in flight).
 Some barrels had bipod legs- some didn't.
 Bipod legs were a good idea if you crashed-landed and needed a weapon.
 I didn't use the barrel with legs while in flight (too much drag), but kept a spare barrel which did have them.
 A pintle gun mount was used on the Hueys I flew on.

 We weren't shot down- it was dirt and dust that blinded the pilot and crystalized dust that accumulated in the engine and it reduced its power.
 This was just after take off from an infantry perimeter.
 It was low altitude and two men jumped out.
 One was crushed by the chopper and died shortly later.
 The other man had the meat on his leg sliced down to the bone by the blade.
-Don't jump, ride the storm!
+You don't want to jump!
+Ride the storm!
 This happened March 17, 1967.

 Hey, a little bondo and she'll be as good as new.